-Former board director Ricardas Sirvinskas described Spirikaitis as well liked, especially by older members, because he spoke Lithuanian fluently.
+Former board director Ricardas Sirvinskas described new CEO as well liked, especially by older members, because he spoke Lithuanian fluently.
 “The older generation of Lithuanians, they really liked Alex very much.”

-After he was arrested, U.S. Magistrate Judge Kenneth McHargh unsealed an affidavit revealing the extent of the embezzlement, more than $10 million, making it one of the largest cases of fraud against a credit union in the country.
-The largest, recently involving St. Paul Croatian Credit Union, was coincidentally also in Cleveland, Ohio.
+After he was arrested, U.S. Magistrate Judge Kenneth McHargh unsealed an affidavit revealing the extent of the embezzlement, which was more than $10 million, making it one of the largest cases of fraud ever against a credit union in the country.
+The largest, involving the St. Paul Croatian Credit Union, was coincidentally also in Cleveland, Ohio.

-The criminal complaint against Alex Spirikaitis is for allegedly making false statements to a credit union from 2011 through 2013.
+The criminal complaint against Alex Spirikaitis was for allegedly making false statements to a credit union from 2011 through 2013.

-During the summer as Spirikaitis remained at large federal prosecutors seized his wife’s luxury SUVs and moved to take legal possession of his home.
-Court documents reveal that the down payment for the house, the construction of which took a year, was paid with two checks totaling $100,000 from Alex Spirikaitis’s personal account at the credit union.
+During the summer, as Alex Spirikaitis remained on the loose, federal prosecutors seized his wife’s luxury SUVs and moved to take legal possession of his home.
+Court documents revealed that the down payment for the house, the construction of which took a year, was paid with two checks totaling $100,000 from the former CEO’s personal account at the credit union.

-Ricardas Sirvinskas described Spirikaitis as a quiet person, keeping to himself, and only rarely attending social events in the Lithuanian community.
+He was a kind of chameleon.
+Everybody noticed him, but nobody recognized him.
+He wasn’t a public man, after all.
+Ricardas Sirvinskas described Alex Spirikaitis as a quiet person, keeping to himself, and only rarely attending social events in the Lithuanian community.

-Although court documents are not completely clear regarding the final tally of money missing, Vincas Urbaitis asked why examiners had not verified the statements prepared by Spirikaitis.
+Although court documents were not completely clear regarding the final tally of money missing, Vincas Urbaitis was bewildered why examiners had not verified the statements prepared by Spirikaitis.

 “They never went to the bank, Corporate One, and asked independently as to how much money was in the accounts,” he said.